diegorpc/listenbuddy/context/design/tools/api-extraction-from-code.md/steps/file.cbf4101d.md

 interface RecommendationDoc {
   _id: ID;
   userId: User;
-  item1: Item; // MBID of the source item for the recommendation
+  item1: Item; // The source item for the recommendation
-  item2: Item; // MBID of the recommended item
+  item2: Item; // The recommended item
-  itemName: string; // Human-readable name/title for the recommended item (item2)
   reasoning: string;
   confidence: number;
   feedback: boolean | null; // true for positive, false for negative, null for no feedback